jsactor/ams/README.md

 ## Performance

-Very small Javascript library based on only six classes with a size of about 130Kb. jsActor app loads in about a second or less.
+Very small Javascript library based on only five classes with a size of about 130Kb. jsActor app loads in about a second or less.
 With a browser cache on even less than a half a second on both Wi-Fi and 4G.

 ## Concept